almaleh/Drawing-Performance/README.md

 The goal of this app is to measure the performance of various drawing methods in iOS

+You can freely draw on the canvas, or tap one of the buttons to let it draw a spiral for you

 <i>Be sure to run this on a real device, as the performance readings on the simulator are not accurate. </i>